ParthMulik/Spotify-Clone/README.md

-the spotify clone is mad
+the spotify clone is m